baseplate-admin/modern_colorthief/docs/differences.md

 -   Doesn't have a hard dependency on `numpy`
 -   Code is simple compared to `fast-colorthief`'s CPP codebase
 -   Automated tooling powered by `maturin` and `github-actions`
--   The size of `fast-colorthief` is 52kb-60kb.
+-   The size of `fast-colorthief` is 52kb-60kb,compared to 500kb-700kb for `modern_colorthief`

 ## With `color-thief-py`